-Transfer Student Orientation is a one-day program intended for students transferring 15 or more college credits.
+TRANSFERmation is the official orientation program for transfer students.
+This one-day program is intended for students transferring 15 or more college credits.
 Although transfer students may be familiar with the college environment, we recognize that experiences may vary from one institution to another.
 Transfer Student Orientation focuses on the issues and resources that are most relevant to transfer student success.
 For more information, please visit SouthernCT.edu/orientation.

 For students beginning in the Fall semester:

-- First-time college students and transfer students who have earned less than 15 credits who will be attending Southern Connecticut State University in the fall semester are required to attend a two-day new student orientation session scheduled during the summer.
+- First-time college students and transfer students who have earned less than 15 credits who will be attending Southern Connecticut State University in the fall semester are required to attend the full two-day new student orientation session in June.

-- Transfer students transferring to the university with more than 15 credits are required to attend a one-day program offered in late spring and throughout the summer.
+- Transfer students transferring to the university with more than 15 credits are encouraged (not required) to attend TRANSFERmation throughout the summer.

 For students beginning in the Spring semester:

-Transfer students who will be attending Southern Connecticut State University in the spring semester are required to attend a one-day new student orientation session in December or January.
+Transfer students who will be attending Southern Connecticut State University in the spring semester are encourage (not required) to attend a one-day new student orientation session in December or January.